 Arc faults

 Arc faults occur when electricity jumps across a gap between wires.
 This causes dangerous sparks and is a fire hazard.
-Shut off the main breaker if you notice sparking outlets or switches.
+If you notice sparking outlets or switches, shut off the main breaker.
 Hire a local electrician to locate and fix damaged wiring causing arcing.

 Electrical shocks or electrocution

 An electric shock can occur when a person becomes part of an electrical circuit.
-Any exposed electrical wiring can cause serious injury or death.
+Any exposed electrical wiring can cause severe injury or death.

 Immediately shut off power if safe.
 Do not attempt to disconnect the person being shocked.
 Use a non-conductive object to separate them from the power source.
 Seek medical attention for any significant electrical burns or wounds.